 From your home page, click on the Chairing tab, as below or use the direct link.

 Follow the link to create the conference, which leads to a page that establishes the basic conference parameters, including one track.
-The conference is set up immediately; there is no confirmation email.
+The conference is set up immediately.

 1. Create one or more tracks